Bone Marrow and Transplantation

-An autologous transplant involves receiving your own bone marrow or peripheral stem cells.
+An autologous transplant involves receiving your own bone marrow or peripheral blood stem cells.
 A syngeneic transplant involves receiving your identical twin's bone marrow or peripheral stem cells.
-Here is more information about the specific types of bone marrow transplants:
+Here is more information about the specific types of blood or marrow transplants:

-An allogeneic bone marrow transplant involves receiving very high-doses of chemotherapy and/or radiation therapy, followed by the infusion of your donor's bone marrow or peripheral stem cells.
+An allogeneic transplant involves receiving very high-doses of chemotherapy and/or radiation therapy, followed by the infusion of your donor's bone marrow or peripheral blood stem cells.
 The high-dose cancer-fighting treatments are given to eliminate the cancer in your body.

 The infusion of the new marrow, cord blood, or peripheral stem cells from the donor replaces the bone marrow destroyed by the chemotherapy and/or radiation therapy.
 Allogeneic transplant patients have the risk of developing a complication called graft-versus-host disease or GvHD.
 GvHD is a condition where donor cells from the graft attack the patient's (or host's) organs or tissues The condition can be mild and treated on an outpatient basis, or it can be severe and require treatment in the hospital.

 You might be a potential candidate for an allogeneic transplant if you have leukemia, aplastic anemia, myelodysplasia, myelofibrosis, high-grade lymphoma or other types of cancers.